The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution

-The colored dashed line shows the specific energy as predicted by the \citet{KimOstriker15} analytic solution (for a blastwave of $1.0 \times 10^{51}$ erg), at the end of the pressure-driven phase.
+where the denominator is the swept-up mass given by Eq.~11 in \citet{KimOstriker15}.
 In the analytic solution, the total energy of the SN remnant is roughly constant until the end of this phase, at which point radiative losses become important and the total energy declines.
-Therefore, points above this line represent regions, heated by SNe, whose expansion has yet to reach the end of the pressure-driven phase, over a timescale of $\sim 1$ Myr (the snapshot interval).
-Of the SNe environments shown, this consists of 41\% of all cases.
+Therefore, points above this line represent regions, heated by SNe, that are still energetic enough to expand in an energy-conserving manner.
+A significant proportion of low-density SNe environments have $\Delta e$ lying above this threshold.